aleleio/teambuilding-games/games/baby-1-2-3.md

 # Baby 1, 2, 3

 ## Description
 The group stands in a circle.
-Music is played in the background.\n\nIn the melody, each of the delegates picks a movement .
+Music is played in the background.

+In the melody, each of the delegates picks a movement .
 The movement is repeated by the group with the chorus 'Baby 1, 2, 3.